famousj/gentle-gall-intro/on-poke.md

     ?+    q.vase  (on-poke:def mark vase)
 ```

-The first mark we check is `%noun`.
-For now, this is the only mark
+The first mark we check is `%noun`, the mark for any noun.
+For now, this is the only
-we are checking for, but we'll add more in a later chapter.
+mark we are checking for, but in the future we will make a custom mark for this.

 If we get a `%noun` mark, we then inspect the `q` in the `vase`, i.e. the data part.
-Again, this could be anything, so we use the `?+` rune.
-If we get something
+Again, this could be anything, so we use the `?+` rune and `on-poke` from
-we aren't expecting, we use `on-poke` from `default-agent`.
+`default-agent` as the default.

 ```
         %print-state
       ~&  >>  state
-      ~&  >>>  bowl
       [~ this]
     ==
 ```

-If we get sent `%print-state`, we are going to print the state and the bowl, then we
+If we get sent `%print-state`, we are going to print the state, then
-are going to update with no cards and no changes to the state.
+return with no new cards and no changes to the state.

-The `>>` and `>>>` after the 'sigpam' will output in different colors.
+We add a `>>` after the 'sigpam' to output in a different color.

-Line 46:
+Line 45:
 ```
         [%set-lit on-off]
 ```

-We need to match both `%set-lit` and a valid on-off state.
+For this to match, we need to have been sent both `%set-lit` and a valid `on-off` state.

-Line 49:
+Line 47:
 ```
       [~ this(state [%0 lit=+.q.vase])]
 ```

-We set `lit` state to `+.q.vase`, i.e. the tail of the data part of `vase`.
+We update the `state` for `this`, setting `lit` to `+.q.vase`, i.e. the tail of the data
+part of `vase`, the `on-off` value.

-We return no new cards and the updated `this`.
+We return no new cards and the newly-updated `this`.

 ## Pokes in Action